AndreV84/mediapipe/README.md

 https://github.com/AndreV84/Jetson/blob/master/opencv43

-# I assume that from opencv_contrib modules only optflow is required
+# I assume that from opencv_contrib modules only optflow/cudev/imageproc are required
 ```
 ```
 new_local_repository(